johnnyw66/cookie_session/README.md

 As per instructions in the protesus documents -

 **Alexa device will not announce the message aloud upon receiving the notification.
-It will simply light up the ring indicating that there are new notifications available.
+It will simply make a beep and light up the ring indicating that there are new notifications available.
 Amazon for safety and privacy reasons controls this.
-When the ring lights up, you need to ask Alexa,**
+When the ring lights up, you need to ask Alexa using your normal wake word,**

-**“Alexa, Do I have any notifications?” or “Alexa, read my notifications”.**
+**“Alexa, Do I have any notifications?”, "Alexa, What are my notifications?" or “Alexa, read my notifications”.**

 **To delete notifications from your Alexa device, you can say**